norrishung/portfolio_2021/_posts/2021-02-26-new-seed-society.md

 <figure>
 	<video src="/videos/new_seed_landing_page.mp4" type="video/mp4" autoplay loop muted playsinline></video>
   <figcaption>
-    <p>The New Seed Society landing page introducing the Accelerator program to prospective farmers.
+    <p>The New Seed Society landing page introduces the accelerator program to prospective farmers.
 The accelerator program provides participants with the upfront agricultural and business guidance they need to get the regenerative business off the ground.</p>
   </figcaption>
 </figure>
 <figure>